noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 6/10/2021 03:22 **Francesca** follow to torture.
 Speaking about cocaine at 3 am.
 I'm tired Francesca i'm a little business man because you've got stolen to me three thousand customers in an accord with **Andreu**.
 Do you understand that I'm not a noble, I'm not catholic, and my life is working? no?
 Let see what united nation think about your electronic warfare.
 - 6/10/2021 08:04 just wake up with electroshock torture. **Andreu**: "all your life is a failure."
 - 6/10/2021 11:16 I've just send an email to a lawyer speaking about Ligurian racket and **Francesca** start to threat me.
+- 6/10/2021 14:22 **Francesca** only speaks about my death, that she will complain using electromagnetic weapons.

 ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)